-*Note that the general education area courses and the pre-professional courses listed above do not need to be completed at the time of your application.
+*Note that general education courses and pre-professional courses do not need to be completed when you apply.
 However, applicants must have a plan in place for completing them before fall enrollment in the SAU - MSLP program.
 The CSDCAS application provides a section for entering planned or in-progress coursework.
 You should include any classes you are planning to take but have not currently taken in the section of planned courses.

 The Centralized Application Service was created to provide a convenient process for prospective students to apply to multiple schools using a single Web-based application. https://portal.csdcas.org/.
 This portal is generally made available in September or October.
 This is the only way to apply to the SAU graduate speech-language pathology program; you do not need to apply separately to St. Ambrose.

 Documentation of 25 hours of observation. *Note that applicants do not submit this at the time of application, and you are not required to submit it through CSDCAS.
 Documentation must be received before fall enrollment from applicants who receive offers of admission to our program.

 - Three letters of recommendation, submitted electronically through CSDCAS.

 - Official transcripts must be submitted through CSDCAS.

 Once applicants are considered eligible for interviews after review of their completed files, they will be notified of available interview dates and invited by the MSLP Program's Admissions Committee to schedule an on-campus interview.
 Interview dates for Fall 2017 are TBD.
 Typically we have one Saturday in February and one Saturday in March. *There is the possibility of a remote interview for applicants outside of a six-hour driving distance.